Geometry of the minimal spanning tree of a random $3$-regular graph: Definitions and various scaling limits

 \subsection{Scaling limits of component sizes at criticality}

-The starting point for establishing the metric space scaling limit is understanding the behavior of the component sizes.
-Aldous \cite{aldous-crit} studied the maximal components of the \erdos random graph in the critical regime and proved the following remarkable result.
+\ch{As we will see in the course of our proof, a key step in understanding the geometry of the MST in the supercritical regime is obtaining the metric space scaling limit of the random graph model in the critical window.
+The starting point for establishing the metric space scaling limit of critical random graph models is understanding the behavior of their component sizes.} Aldous \cite{aldous-crit} studied the maximal components of the \erdos random graph in the critical regime and proved the following remarkable result. \ch{Recall the notation $\mathrm{sp}(\cdot)$ from \eqref{eqn:80}.}

 \begin{thm}[\cite{aldous-crit}, Corollary 2] Write $\cC_{i}^{\sss n,\er}(\lambda)$ for the $i$-th largest connected component of $\ER(n,\lambda)$.
 Then there exists a random sequence $\mvzeta(\lambda)=\bigg(\big(\xi_i(\lambda), N_i(\lambda)\big),\ i\geq 1 \bigg)$ such that as $n \to \infty$,